MeherNarula/Secy_Recruitments_PCLUB-Meher_Narula/PCLUB-MLreadme.md

 ># HOW I CONVERTED SKLEARN FUNCTIONS INTO FUNCTIONS OF PYTORCH AND TENSORFLOW
 >### accuracy function in sklearn
--I replaced with its actual mathematical interpretation after research on the internet rather than accuracy_score(y_pred,y_test) , I used 'Accuracy: %d' % float((np.dot(y_test_classes,y_pred_classes.T) + np.dot(1-y_test_classes,1-y_pred_classes.T))/float(y_test_classes.size)*100) + '%'
+- I replaced with its actual mathematical interpretation after research on the internet rather than accuracy_score(y_pred,y_test) , I used 'Accuracy: %d' % float((np.dot(y_test_classes,y_pred_classes.T) + np.dot(1-y_test_classes,1-y_pred_classes.T))/float(y_test_classes.size)*100) + '%'

 >### train_test_split() function
--I tried to split the datasets in a particular ratio , but I kept getting the error ValueError: could not convert string to float: 'yes', even though I had performed categorical transform in preprocessing and it should have worked.Could not find a solution even after extensive research on the Internet and thus had to stick with the train_test_split() function .
+- I tried to split the datasets in a particular ratio , but I kept getting the error ValueError: could not convert string to float: 'yes', even though I had performed categorical transform in preprocessing and it should have worked.Could not find a solution even after extensive research on the Internet and thus had to stick with the train_test_split() function .
 - Before this I also tried several other ideas like ,
 - torch.utils.data.random_split() on the X and y datasets I converted to tensors and then for X as it was giving error in being processed as it was a mix of strings and ints , I enumerated through different columns , concatenated the strings and made it different from the numerical part , but it didnt work .
 - I tried to split the data into train and test sets using DataLoader and extract data and targets from the DataLoader datasets , but that didnt work either

->-Tried to define preprocessing steps , trying to replace standarrdencoder and onehotencoder by dividing by decimal values and implementing some complex mathematics functions , but that gave error because of the strings and standardencoder is still easy to visualise but onehotencoder , I could not do only in pytorch and tensorflow .
+>- Tried to define preprocessing steps , trying to replace standarrdencoder and onehotencoder by dividing by decimal values and implementing some complex mathematics functions , but that gave error because of the strings and standardencoder is still easy to visualise but onehotencoder , I could not do only in pytorch and tensorflow .
 >- Found some really complex code claiming it worked without sklearn , but it sadly didnt work at all https://www.analyticsvidhya.com/blog/2021/05/tuning-the-hyperparameters-and-layers-of-neural-network-deep-learning/
->-Imported several many libraries in the hope I will be able to replace sklearn however failed due to some pesky errors , but I leave most libraries still imported , all those packages that took hours to install in my pc , because it makes me very sad to delete them .
+>- Imported several many libraries in the hope I will be able to replace sklearn however failed due to some pesky errors , but I leave most libraries still imported , all those packages that took hours to install in my pc , because it makes me very sad to delete them .
 They dont bother the code as such , just increase runtime by less than a second .